freemocap/freemocap/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen vs what actually happened.

 **Log**
 Please include the log information for the session where you encountered this error.
 Logs can be found in `freemocap_data/logs_info_and_settings/logs` or copy and pasted from the terminal.
 Include as much context as possible so we can see upstream errors.